Jews: Name and etymology

 The term "Jew" is derived from the Hebrew word יְהוּדִי Yehudi, with the plural יְהוּדִים Yehudim.
 Endonyms in other Jewish languages include the Ladino ג׳ודיו Djudio (plural ג׳ודיוס, Djudios) and the Yiddish ייִד Yid (plural ייִדן Yidn).

-Though Genesis 29:35 and 49:8 connect "Judah" with the verb yada, meaning "praise", scholars generally agree that "Judah" most likely derives from the name of a Levantine geographic region dominated by gorges and ravines.
-The gradual ethnonymic shift from "Israelites" to "Jews", regardless of their descent from Judah, although not contained in the Torah, is made explicit in the Book of Esther (4th century BCE) of the Tanakh.
+The Book of Genesis 29:35 and 49:8 connect "Judah" with the verb yada, meaning "praise".
+Some scholars state that "Judah" derives from the name of a Levantine geographic region dominated by gorges and ravines.
+The gradual ethnonymic shift from "Israelites" to "Jews", irrespective of whether their descent was from Judah or Jacob (Israel), although not mentioned in the Torah, does appear later in the Hebrew Bible (Tanakh), in the Book of Esther (4th century BCE).
 Some modern scholars disagree with the conflation, based on the works of Josephus, Philo and Apostle Paul.

 The English word "Jew" is a derivation of Middle English Gyw, Iewe.
 The latter was loaned from the Old French giu, which itself evolved from the earlier juieu, which in turn derived from judieu/iudieu which through elision had dropped the letter "d" from the Medieval Latin Iudaeus, which, like the New Testament Greek term Ioudaios, meant both "Jew" and "Judean" / "of Judea".
 The Greek term was a loan from Aramaic *yahūdāy, corresponding to Hebrew יְהוּדִי Yehudi.

 Some scholars prefer translating Ioudaios as "Judean" in the Bible since it is more precise, denotes the community's origins and prevents readers from engaging in antisemitic eisegesis.
 Others disagree, believing that it erases the Jewish identity of Biblical characters such as Jesus.
 Daniel R. Schwartz distinguishes "Judean" and "Jew".
 Here, "Judean" refers to the inhabitants of Judea, which encompassed southern Palestine.
 Meanwhile, "Jew" refers to the descendants of Israelites that adhere to Judaism.
 Converts are included in the definition.
-But Shaye J.D.
-Cohen argues that "Judean" is inclusive of believers of the Judean God and allies of the Judean state.
+But Shaye J. D. Cohen argues that "Judean" is inclusive of believers of the Judean God and allies of the Judean state.
+Another scholar, Jodi Magness, wrote the term Ioudaioi refers to a "people of Judahite/Judean ancestry who worshipped the God of Israel as their national deity and (at least nominally) lived according to his laws."

 The etymological equivalent is in use in other languages, e.g., يَهُودِيّ yahūdī (sg.), al-yahūd (pl.), in Arabic, "Jude" in German, "judeu" in Portuguese, "Juif" (m.)/"Juive" (f.) in French, "jøde" in Danish and Norwegian, "judío/a" in Spanish, "jood" in Dutch, "żyd" in Polish etc., but derivations of the word "Hebrew" are also in use to describe a Jew, e.g., in Italian (Ebreo), in Persian ("Ebri/Ebrani" (عبری/عبرانی)) and Russian (Еврей, Yevrey).
 The German word "Jude" is pronounced /de/, the corresponding adjective "jüdisch" /de/ (Jewish) is the origin of the word "Yiddish".